 CSUPD has primary jurisdiction and responsibility for investigating crimes and providing police services to the campus community.
 In keeping with Federal guidelines, it is the policy of Coppin State University that all crimes specified by the Federal Student Right-to -know, Crime Awareness and Campus Security Act now cited as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act," (Clery Act) as amended by the Higher Education Opportunity Act of 2008, all reported crimes to any campus security authority must be relayed to CSUPD.
-Professional and pastoral counselors are exempt from this requirement when they are acting in their official capacities.
 CSUPD and Baltimore City Police have entered into a memorandum of understanding to engage in cooperative initiatives to ensure the safety of Baltimore residents.